radovskyb/watcher/README.md

 # Features

 - Customizable polling interval.
-- Filter Ops.
+- Filter Events.
 - Watch folders recursively or non-recursively.
-- Choose to ignore dot files.
+- Choose to ignore hidden files.
-- Notify the `os.FileInfo` of the file that the event is based on. e.g `Name`, `ModTime`, `IsDir`, etc.
+- Choose to ignore specified files and folders.
-- Notify the full path of the file that the event is based on.
+- Notifies the `os.FileInfo` of the file that the event is based on. e.g `Name`, `ModTime`, `IsDir`, etc.
-- Trigger custom events.
+- Notifies the full path of the file that the event is based on or the old and new paths if the event was a `Rename` or `Move` event.
 - Limit amount of events that can be received per watching cycle.
-- Choose to list the files being watched.
+- List the files being watched.
-- Ignore specific files and folders.
+- Trigger custom events.

 # Todo